jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2n-article-3.md

-+++
+---
+title: "Taxes on Consumable Commodities"
+heading: "Part 2n, Article 2"
+date: 2020-12-05
+image: "/covers/wn.jpg"
-title=  "Taxes on Consumable Commodities" description=  "The impossibility of taxing people according to their revenue by any capitation led to the invention of taxes on consumable commodities" date=  2015-01-16 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2m-article-3" linkbtext=  "Part 2m" linkf=  "/research/smith/wealth-of-nations/book-5/chapter-2/part-2o-article-3" linkftext=  "Part 2o" heading=  "Part 2n" icon=  "/icons/smith.png"
+description: "The impossibility of taxing people according to their revenue by any capitation led to the invention of taxes on consumable commodities"
-+++
+icon: "/icons/smith.png"
+author: Adam Smith
+---

 {{< s v="157" >}} The impossibility of taxing people according to their revenue by any capitation led to the invention of taxes on consumable commodities.